gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/sponsorship.md

 #### Commercial contracts

-In addition to becoming sponsors/donors, Commercial Contributors can also support the GNU ARM Eclipse project by paying commercial contracts to develop new features and releasing the results with the same Eclipse Public License.
+In addition to becoming sponsors/donors, Commercial Contributors can also support the GNU MCU Eclipse project by paying commercial contracts to develop new features and releasing the results with the same Eclipse Public License.

 General purpose features will have higher priority than vendor specific features, and might also benefit from better rates.

-Some credit for supporting the development of new features in GNU ARM Eclipse project goes to (in chronological order):
+Some credit for supporting the development of new features in GNU MCU Eclipse project goes to (in chronological order):

 - Infineon Technologies AG
 - Analog Devices GmbH